platonic-io/property-based-testing-stateful-systems/docs/Part03SMContractTesting.md

 2. Write contract tests that ensure that the fake database faithfully represents the real one.

-3. Once the contract tests pass, switch out the real database for the fake one in the collaboration tests (the test-suite of the web service).
+3. Once the contract tests pass, switch out the real database for the fake one in the integration tests (the test-suite of the web service).
 Enable timing output in `ghci` with `:set +s`, crank up the number of tests that `QuickCheck` generates, and see if you notice any speed up in the test execution time.

 4. Think of corner cases for the queue you’d write unit tests for, but instead add those cases to the coverage checker to ensure that the generator generates them.